 - Treat gift cards like cash

 Scammers love gift cards because they’re almost like paper money.
 Those digits on the back of your gift card are all a thief needs to steal your balance in a nearly untraceable way.
 Never scratch off the protective covering on those numbers until you’re ready to redeem the card.
 Treat your gift cards like cash because that’s how the issuing companies view them.
 And it’s also how thieves view them.
-If you lose or give your gift card away, you most certainly won’t get it back.
+If you lose or reveal your gift card numbers to a stranger, you most certainly won’t get it back.
 (See: How to quickly lose $1,100 to the Walmart shopping scam!)

 - Gift cards are not to make offsite payments